pranavgeek/Cal-Tracker/README.md

 Enable users to create new enteies for meals and view them in a log or diary format.

 ### 3.Editing and Deleting Entries
-ALlow users to edit and delete entries in their meal log for accuracy.
+Allow users to edit and delete entries in their meal log for accuracy.

 ### 4.Deleting User Data
 Implement a feature that enables users to delete all their data if they wish